|Origins||Annexed in 1869|

-This area was settled by various farmers in the middle part of the 19th century but no major society was set up.
+This area was settled by various farmers in the middle part of the 19th century, but no major society was built up.
 In 1869 the area was annexed into the city of Chicago, and by 1870 this area was named “Central Park.”

 The Central Park community was renamed “West Garfield Park” in 1881 after the assassination of President James A. Garfield, although it was more referred to as just “Garfield Park” until the East Garfield Park neighborhood got built up shortly after the turn of the century.

-The actual park of Garfield Park was set up as an excellent recreation area that even had a gentleman’s club that converted into a race track in 1878.
-The race track became the site of illegal gambling which brought the first criminal element to this neighborhood.
-The race track brought the need for several taverns to cater to the racing fans and gamblers all along Madison Avenue, but the race track was raided and shut down in the 1890s.
+The actual park of Garfield Park was set up as an excellent recreation area that even had a gentleman’s club that converted into a racetrack in 1878.
+The racetrack became the site of illegal gambling which brought the first criminal element to this neighborhood.
+The racetrack brought the need for several taverns to cater to the racing fans and gamblers all along Madison Street but the race track was raided and shut down in the 1890s.

 At the turn of the century the neighborhood boomed even more as several manufacturing businesses opened on and near the west side of Chicago employing several thousand employees.
-The most notable was the Sears Roebuck building in nearby North Lawndale, this all spurred many more houses to be built and also the creation of the “Madison-Crawford District” that brought about the opening of several businesses along Madison Avenue that created a downtown.
+The most notable was the Sears Roebuck building in nearby North Lawndale.
+This all spurred many more houses to be built and also the creation of the “Madison-Crawford District” that brought about the opening of several businesses along Madison Street that created a downtown.

 The 1920s was the best decade for West Garfield Park as the area was booming and the local economy even fueled neighboring East Garfield Park.

 In the early 1960s various African American groups formed with the goal of renewing the neighborhood they arrived in; however, the groups received no government backing and failed to keep the neighborhood in good shape which is a form of disinvestment on the part of the government and the banks.
-The efforts of these groups were further exhausted as white slum lords continued to neglect the many apartment buildings they rented out to impoverished blacks while still charging the same or higher rent than before.
+The efforts of these groups were further exhausted as white slum lords continued to neglect the many apartment buildings, they rented out to impoverished blacks while still charging the same or higher rent than before.

-On August 12, 1965 riots broke out after a fireman’s latter broke and killed Dessie May Williams.
+On August 12, 1965, riots broke out after a fireman’s latter broke and killed Dessie May Williams.
 The neighborhood was all African American by 1965 as the rest of the whites moved between 1963 and 1965; however, the fire departments were made up of an all-white staff that did not hire blacks.
-Residents complained about firemen treating residents like garbage because of their skin color.
+Residents complained about firemen treating residents unfairly because of their skin color.
 The fireman that accidentally killed miss Williams was drunk on the job.
 The firemen were careless in this area and did as they pleased, and this accidental death was the final push toward protest as the neighborhood erupted into violence as many buildings were destroyed especially in the Madison-Crawford shopping district.
 After this happened many white-owned business left rapidly in 1965 causing the community to fall deeper into economic hardship as the essential economic vein of not only West Garfield Park but East Garfield Park was drained.